-Just because you’re crazy enough to let a squadron of toddlers high on food coloring into your home doesn’t mean you’re ready for the challenge, though.
-You may just need some tips on how to throw a 2-year-old birthday party.
+But just because you’re crazy enough to let a squadron of toddlers into your home doesn’t mean you’re ready for the challenge.
+Here are some legit 2nd birthday ideas.

 Seriously.
 What’s the point?
 There’s nothing that really makes a 2-year-old birthday party much different than a chaotic playdate.
 That’s because the kids don’t really get what’s going on.
 Sure, they’ll have fun.
 But they could have just as much fun next week, or next month, or (gasp) next year when they know what a birthday is.

 That said, a small gathering of people who dearly love your kid is a fine thing.
 For you.
 You can still provide a smash cake.
 Even a balloon or 2.
 But a small gathering means less pressure, less chaos, and time to gather with people who actually do care about the second anniversary of your kid’s birth.
 Also, you still have pictures they can browse on their holodecks later in life.